openstack-k8s-operators/ci-framework/docs/source/quickstart/03_deploy_infra.md

 In case you want to run the framework against your laptop/desktop, you can avoid the `hypervisor-1` host.
 ~~~

+#### Multi hypervisor case

+If you want to involve two hypervisors (or more), you have to provide some more custom parameters, as well
+as override some of the `3-nodes.yml` variable file.
+You can for instance take
+[this environment file](../files/multinode-params.yml) as an example.
+There are comments allowing you
+to understand the needed bits.

 ### Custom variables file

 You may want to override some of the default settings provided in the